 AN AMAZING KASBAH IN A MOROCCAN DESERT OASIS

 [SKOURA, MOROCCO] — After a long, bumpy slog over the Atlas Mountains from Marrakesh, I got out of the dusty Mercedes van in an indiscriminate parking lot outside a great mud-walled compound.
-Walls up to the sky.
+Steep walls up to the sky.

 This is it?
 I wondered under my breath.
 This is the place I’ve heard so much about?